 skip to content

 In general Chest budgets are set at the beginning of the financial year.
-It is the responsibility of the Finance Manger to organise the upload of departmental budgets, as detailed in the Blue Book, into UFS.
+It is the responsibility of the School Business Partners and institution heads of finance to organise the upload of institutional budgets, as detailed in the Blue Book, into UFS.

 During the financial year it is possible to vire (or transfer) budgets.
-There are three main categories of budget virement.
+The main categories of budget virement are:

 In practice this means that monies for specific ad hoc items, e.g. the purchase of a new photocopier, is now funded from School/UAS reserves instead of the non-recurrent grant pot.